tus/tus-java-client/README.md

 **tus-java-client** is a library for uploading files using the *tus* protocol to any remote server supporting it.

+This library is also compatible with the Android platform and can be used without any modifications using the API.
+The [tus-android-client](https://github.com/tus/tus-android-client) provides additional classes which can be used in addition the Java library.

 ## Usage

 ```java